Load Data from AWS Glue

 Note

 In this example, AWS Glue Studio is using information stored in the connection to access the data source instead of retrieving metadata information from a Data Catalog table.
 Hence, you must provide the schema metadata for the data source.
 Use the schema editor to update the source schema.
-For instructions on how to use the schema editor, see Editing the schema in a custom transform node.
+For instructions on how to use the schema editor, refer to Editing the schema in a custom transform node.

-14. On the Transform tab, select the fields to drop.
+14. Select the fields to drop.

 def MyTransform (glueContext, dfc) -> DynamicFrameCollection: